 Messrs.
-Robert Eadie and Gary Arca (who are, respectively, the Chief Executive Officer and Chief Financial Officer or our Company, in addition to serving on our Board of Directors) are also executive officers and directors of Parlane Resource Corp. and Red Hut Metals Inc., each of which is a junior company listed on the TSX Venture Exchange with mineral exploration activities in Canada. .
-Mr. Ken Sumanik, a member of our Board of Directors, also serves as director of Parlane Resource Corp.

-Mr. Cory Kent, our Corporate Secretary and a member of our Board of Directors, is a director of Nevada Sunrise Gold Corp., a junior company listed on the TSX Venture Exchange with mineral exploration properties in Nevada.
+Robert Eadie and Gary Arca (who are, respectively, the Chief Executive Officer and Chief Financial Officer or our Company, in addition to serving on our Board of Directors) are also executive officers and directors of iMining Blockchain and Cryptocurrency Inc. and Providence Gold Mines Inc., each of which is a junior company listed on the TSX Venture Exchange with mineral exploration activities in Canada.
+Mrs. Tanya Lutzke, a member of our Board of Directors, also serves as director of iMining Blockchain and Cryptocurrency Inc. Mr. Cory Kent, our Corporate Secretary and a member of our Board of Directors, is a director of Nevada Sunrise Gold Corp., a junior company listed on the TSX Venture Exchange with mineral exploration properties in Nevada.